nuggxyz/legal/trademarks.md

 - You must always use the wordmarks in their exact form and with the correct spelling, neither abbreviated, hyphenated, nor combined with any other word or words.
 - You must always use the nugg.xyz wordmarks only as an adjective, never as a noun or verb, or in plural or possessive forms.
   - Instead, use the generic term for the nugg.xyz product or service following the trademark.
-  - For example: nuggft protocol, nuggft interface.
+  - For example: nuggft protocol, nuggft interface, nugg app.

 **All other uses of a nugg.xyz trademark require our prior written permission.** Contact us at legal@nugg.xyz for more information.